| National |

-Comparisons with previous sets of projections have been carried out to examine how they eventually differed from the final mid-year population estimates for a given year.
+We have compared these with previous sets of projections to examine how they eventually differed from the final mid-year population estimates for a given year.
 This gives an indication of how close the projections have been to the estimates when they were published.

 Unattributable population change

-Following the 2011 Census, a component of population change referred to as unattributable population change (UPC) was defined.
-This was the remaining difference between the rolled forward 2011 population estimates and the 2011 Census-based population estimates, once methodological changes and estimated errors in the components had been taken into account.
+Following the 2011 Census, we defined a component of population change referred to as unattributable population change (UPC).
+This was the remaining difference between the rolled-forward 2011 population estimates and the 2011 Census-based population estimates, once methodological changes and estimated errors in the components had been taken into account.
 The UPC for England was 103,700.

 To produce the revised series of population estimates for the last decade, the UPC was apportioned across each of the 10 years using the cohort component method, which takes account of the fact that individuals age as the decade progresses.
 An explanation of this methodology can be found in the article on the methods used to revise the population estimates.